csreuter/csreuter.github.io/_posts/2023-08-17-future-of-data-engineering.md

 ---
 ## What’s in a data engineer?

-A common (or even a royal) data engineer is someone applying software engineering practices to data - storing, moving and modeling data in a production capacity.
+A data engineer is someone applying software engineering practices to data - storing, moving and modeling data in a production capacity.
 Historically this has involved stitching together many systems, writing code, working with distributed infrastructure depending on scale, and making it repeatable and resilient.

 They typically work at companies that either have significant quantities of data or high demand for using that data for both operational and analytics purposes